santiment/sanbase2/docs/debugging-tips.md

 [os_mon] memory supervisor port (memsup): Erlang has closed
 ```

-There is no indication what is wrong.
+There is no indication what is wrong and what child crashed during starting.

 But the Stack Dump of the `application_controller` process has the following:
 ```erlang